 - As 75% of the money you take could be taxed, you could also pay a higher rate of tax on this and any other income.

 - If you choose to take your money out in stages, you can’t take the full 25% tax-free lump sum at the start.

 - You’ll need to keep an eye on any money you keep invested and review the funds you invest in.
 The value of your investment can go down as well as up so you might get back less than you put in.

 - If you take more money from the plan than the amount your investment has grown by, the value of your investment will be less that you’ve put in.

 - You could run out of money before you die.
-If you leave money invested and it doesn’t perform well, or you take out too much over time you could end up running out of money.
+If you leave money invested and it doesn’t perform well, or you take out too much over time you and your loved ones could end up running out of money.
 You’ll need to manage that carefully.

 Do you have a smaller pension pot?